James Murray (British Army officer, born 1721)

-General James Murray (20 January 1721 – 18 June 1794) was a British Army officer and colonial administrator who served as the governor of Quebec from 1760 to 1768 and governor of Minorca from 1778 to 1782.
+General James Murray (20 January 1721 – 18 June 1794) was a British army officer and colonial administrator who served as the governor of Quebec from 1760 to 1768 and governor of Minorca from 1778 to 1782.
 Born in Ballencrieff, East Lothian, Murray travelled to North America and took part in the French and Indian War.
 After the conflict, his administration of the Province of Quebec was noted for its successes, being marked by positive relationships with French Canadians, who were reassured of the traditional rights and customs.
 Murray died in Battle, East Sussex in 1794.

 Early life

 Born in Ballencrieff, East Lothian, Murray was a younger son of Lord Elibank Alexander Murray, 4th Lord Elibank, and his wife, Elizabeth Stirling.
 His cousin was Alexander Murray who served in Nova Scotia.
-Educated in Haddington, East Lothian and Selkirk, Scottish Borders, he began his military career in 1736 in the Scots Brigade of the Dutch States Army.
-In 1740 he served as a second lieutenant in John Wynyard's Regiment of Marines under his brother Patrick Murray, 5th Lord Elibank in the Battle of Cartagena de Indias.
-He returned as a captain in 1742.
-He served as captain of the grenadier company of the 15th Regiment of Foot during the War of the Austrian Succession.
-He was severely wounded during the siege of Ostend in 1745 and distinguished himself in the Raid on Lorient in 1746.
+Educated in Haddington, East Lothian and Selkirk, Scottish Borders, he began his military career in 1736 as an officer in the Dutch States Army's Scots Brigade.
+In 1740 Murray left the Dutch army and was commissioned into the British Army as a second lieutenant in John Wynyard's Regiment of Marines under his brother Patrick Murray, 5th Lord Elibank, participating in the Battle of Cartagena de Indias.
+He was promoted to captain in 1742 and commanded the 15th Regiment of Foot's grenadier company during the War of the Austrian Succession.
+Murray was severely wounded during the siege of Ostend in 1745 and distinguished himself in the raid on Lorient in 1746.
 In December 1748, he married Cordelia Collier, who was from Hastings.